acm-cui/website-community/conferences/index.md

 # Conferences

-The following conferences are part of the Conversational User Interfaces series.
+The following conferences are part of the ACM Conversational User Interfaces series.
 Each conference is overseen by a dedicated organising committee, details of which can be found on each conference website.

 <ol class="d-flex flex-wrap list-unstyled">
   {% for conference in site.data.conferences %}